RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ##### Testing for a string value consisting only of alpha characters in the match criteria

-To test for a string value consiting entirely of alpha characters (a through z, case insensitive):
+To test for a string value consisting entirely of alpha characters (a through z, case insensitive):

 ```text
 "matchCriteria": {